 When we spent time in Kenya, she had ample time to learn to bake bread, cinnamon buns, and a moist coconut cake.
 Without a dose of daily television, she watched and re-watched mp4 podcasts on brioche, chocolate ganache, and pate de choux over and over and over.

-When we travelled around Canada, she learned to make breakfasts each morning: simple toast and eggs, French toast, or pancakes.
-Travelling always afforded us more time to play in the kitchen.
+When we traveled around Canada, she learned to make breakfasts each morning: simple toast and eggs, French toast, or pancakes.
+Traveling always afforded us more time to play in the kitchen.
 We participated in a French cooking class, a Christmas appetizers class, and a pasta-making class.

 When she volunteered to do the weekly menu planning, you might not be surprised that I agreed.
 Though I enjoy cooking, I get my fair share of food preparation.
 When she came into the kitchen at 5 every evening and asked, Can I make dinner, mom?
 This mama stepped aside.

 I went to the other room, so I wouldn’t stand over her shoulder to control her every move, wipe her every drop, and micro-manage her experimentation.
 She’s learned salmon, chicken, and steak preparation.

 And she has already honed her culinary skills than most college students.

 - Perhaps she’ll own a thriving bistro in Montreal?

 - A marine biologist with a penchant for weekend dinner parties?

 Whatever her future holds, the ones she loves will be well-fed.

 You can read her blog, Capturing the Charmed Life in the Kitchen, as she spent a year working through Julia Child’s cookbook, Mastering the Art of French Cooking.